 Bulk Enrollment: Apple Device Enrollment Program

 Pricing: Miradore Online has a free tier that offers basic MDM features.
 Their Business plan adds restrictions and location tracking for $1/device/month, and the Enterprise plan adds MAM and automation capabilities for $2/device/month.
-Their Enterprise+ plan unlocks API access to integrate Miradore with your tools, but you will have to contact them for a price quote.
+Their Enterprise+ plan includes all of the features of the Enterprise plan, in addition to Secure Email for iOS.

 EzMDM is an MDM solution that focuses on simplicity and ease of use and supports Android and iOS devices.
 While it does not support UEM or the more advanced MDM features, it does offer a robust set of MDM features in a user-friendly interface.
 Besides remote device lock or wipe, EzMDM allows you to enforce policies and restrictions, deploy configurations, and manage apps on enrolled devices.